Eyelid Lift with Dr. Baljeet K. Purewal – Board-Certified Oculoplastic Surgeon

 Some patients decide to have both the upper eyelid lift and the lower eyelid lift during the same surgical session, this combination procedure is referred to as a full blepharoplasty (aka a full eyelid lift).
 Having these two procedures performed simultaneously provides the patient with optimal eye rejuvenation results.

-Who Would Be a Good Candidate for an Eyelid Lift in New Jersey?
+Who Would Be a Good Candidate for an Eyelid Lift?

 Both men and women can benefit from a blepharoplasty.
 Individuals who believe that their eyes do not appropriately express the way they feel inside (e.g., happy, sad, tired, etc.) may want to consider having an eyelid lift.